Durham School: Rugby

 The School has a number of playing fields, used predominantly for Rugby.
 The largest of these, Top Ground, was acquired in 1918.
 This has required work on its drainage over the years, 1921 and 1925 and again in 2009.

-Durham School is the fourth or fifth oldest football club of any kind in the world and has produced many international rugby union players as well as introducing the game to Scotland.
-Durham School Football Club was founded in 1850 and was from 1890-1930 one of the rugby nurseries in England - this was first recognised by the Barbarians who honoured the school by playing a full side against the Old Dunelmians in 1897 (Barbarians won 18-5).
+Durham School Football Club was founded in 1850 and was from 1890 to 1930 one of the rugby nurseries in England - this was first recognised by the Barbarians who honoured the school by playing a full side against the Old Dunelmians in 1897 (Barbarians won 18–5).
 Just before the First World War the school supplied four England players as well as a number of England triallists.
 Between 1920 and 1930 the school produced seven full internationals as well as several triallists (England, Scotland and British Lions).
 The headmaster during this great period was Richard Thomas Dutton Budworth who was himself a former England international and Barbarian.
 The history of the sport is celebrated in the annual Veterrimi IV Rugby Tournament.

-Newcastle Falcons (originally Gosforth) rugby union club were founded as the old boys side and played in the school's colours until recently (green and white hoops).
+Newcastle Falcons (originally Gosforth) rugby union club were founded as the old boys side and played in the school's colours of green and white hoops until 1996.